NOW RECRUITING PAID ON CALL FIRST RESPONDERS. Click Here

 Firewise.org

-Forest Lakes Fire District (FLFD) has received a grant from the Arizona Department of Forestry and Fire Management (ADFFM) to assist our property owners with the cost of removing hazardous fuels from their properties according to Firewise standards.
-This grant covers benefits for 40 1-acre lots.
-We submitted the 40 early applicant lots and owner names to State Forestry, and they have approved our list.
+Forest Lakes Fire District (FLFD) has received notice of a Healthy Forest Initiative grant award from the Arizona Department of Forestry and Fire Management (AZ DFFM) to assist our property owners with the cost of removing hazardous fuels from their properties according to Firewise standards.
+Our approved project plan provides for 80% cost reimbursement for tree thinning projects up to $4000 per acre.

 Our goal is to have as many Forest Lakes lots as possible meet Firewise standards, which is generally about 70 trees per acre.
 Grant recipients are expected to maintain properties in future years by trimming shrubs and removing needles or other flammable debris.